 Several other countries have struggled with power supply challenges in 2023 without experiencing full-scale blackouts.
 Bangladesh faced increased power cuts due to rising demand exacerbated by unpredictable weather patterns and fuel shortages.
 India encountered power shortages driven by higher temperatures and decreased hydroelectric output.
 Peak power demand reached 223 GW in June amid soaring temperatures, with power outages observed in the northern states.
 In Madagascar, rolling power cuts were implemented due to low water reservoirs, reduced solar energy and fuel shortages during the winter months.
 Yemen had to shut down power stations due to fuel shortages in August.
-South Africa continued to have load shedding in 2023 due to supply challenges, with the total volume of load shedding up to the end of September already being higher than the total volume of load shedding in the previous eight years together.
+South Africa continued to have load shedding in 2023 due to supply challenges, with the total volume of load shedding in the previous eight years together.